SemanticMediaWiki/SemanticCite/NOTES.md

 ## Citation reference

-The `CitationReferenceValue` object together with the `CitationReferencePositionJournal` are building the crucial part in counting and identifying the position of each `[[CiteRef::]]` annotation within a text source.
+The `CitationReferenceValue` object together with the `CitationReferencePositionJournal` are building the basis in counting and identifying the position of each `[[CiteRef::]]` annotation in a text source.

 ## Reference list rendering

-The `CachedReferenceListOutputRenderer` is responsible to cache the generated list retrieved from `ReferenceListOutputRenderer` and add it the appropriate text position (which if the `{{referencelist:}}` parser is used can be different from the default bottom position).
+The `CachedReferenceListOutputRenderer` is responsible for caching the generated list that is retrieved from `ReferenceListOutputRenderer` together with an appropriate text position (which if the `{{referencelist:}}` parser is used can be different from the default bottom position).

-`ReferenceListOutputRenderer` uses the collected position information from `CitationReferencePositionJournal` to generate a list of references together with information from the `CitationResourceMatchFinder`.
+`ReferenceListOutputRenderer` uses the position information from `CitationReferencePositionJournal` that was collected from each `Citation reference` annotation within a page and enables to generate a list of references matched with information from the `CitationResourceMatchFinder`.

+`{{referencelist:}}` adds a placeholder (since all parser function run before the `OutputPage` hooks) ti the position the list is expected to appear.
+This placeholder is later replaced by the outcome of `preg_replace_callback` in `CachedReferenceListOutputRenderer`.